anup-moitra/foundational-linux-training/Projects/01-linux-around-me.md

 During this project, I also looked up specific brands and official sources to confirm Linux use:

-- **Android:** Based on official Android documentation, Android is built on the Linux kernel.
+- **Android:** Based on official Android documentation, Android OS is built on the Linux kernel.
 - **Routers:** Many routers (including mine) run OpenWRT or DD-WRT, which are Linux-based.
-- **Smart TV:** My TV uses Tizen, webOS, or another Linux-based system.
+- **Smart TV:** My TV runs Android TV OS, which uses the Linux kernel as its foundation.
+- **Kindle:** Amazon Kindle eReaders use a customized Linux-based operating system.
 - **Web services:** Popular services like YouTube and Dropbox operate on Linux servers.
 - **Other devices:** I consulted manufacturer websites when device settings didn’t specify the OS.

 ## 💡 What I Learned

 This project was an eye-opener!
-I was surprised to find Linux everywhere from my phone and router to apps and appliances I use daily.
+I was surprised to find Linux everywhere—from my phone, router, and Kindle to apps and appliances I use daily.
 Doing this hands-on audit helped me appreciate the practicality and reach of Linux, connecting course theory with real things in my life.

 > "It’s fascinating how so many of my devices quietly rely on Linux even when I never see it directly."